JimberSoftware/docs/company/users/users.md

   - Groups are optional.

 > [!INFO]
->  Groups must be created to generate a user who can activate Network Isolation.
-> The email must come from the company's list.
+>  Before adding a user, a domain name must be added first.
+The users email address must use the added domain name.

 - **Enable Secure mode**: